Chart Color Schemes

 An assessment of population growth drivers in Nanango reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Nanango's population, as of November 2025, is approximately 10,817 people.
-This figure represents an increase of 814 individuals since the 2021 Census, which recorded a population of 10,003 people.
-The growth was inferred from the estimated resident population of 10,674 in June 2024 and an additional 202 validated new addresses since the Census date.
+This figure represents an increase of 814 individuals since the 2021 Census, which recorded a population of 10,003.
+The growth is inferred from the estimated resident population of 10,674 in June 2024 and the addition of 202 validated new addresses since the Census date.
 This results in a population density ratio of 6.6 persons per square kilometer.
-Nanango's population growth rate of 8.1% exceeded that of its SA3 area (6.2%), positioning it as a growth leader in the region.
-Interstate migration contributed approximately 93.1% of overall population gains during recent periods, driving this growth.
+Nanango's 8.1% growth since the 2021 census exceeds that of its SA3 area (6.2%), indicating it is a leader in regional growth.
+Interstate migration contributed approximately 93.1% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as a base.
-Looking ahead, demographic trends suggest that Nanango's population will increase by approximately 768 persons to reach 11,585 people by 2041, marking an overall growth of 5.7% over the 17-year period.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Looking ahead, demographic trends suggest a population increase just below the median of Australia's non-metropolitan areas, with an expected growth of 768 persons to 2041, reflecting a total gain of 5.7% over the 17 years.

 Frequently Asked Questions - Population